-So were at Body Works Sports Physiotherapy with Holly here who’s a high level Field Hockey player; she’s got some tightness in her hip flexors so we’re going to do some pressure point release with a pressure point ball in the front of her hip in the Psoas muscle or hip flexor muscle.
+We’re here at Body Works Sports Physiotherapy with Holly, who’s a high level Field Hockey player.
+She’s got some tightness in her hip flexors, so we’re going to do some pressure point release with a ball in the front of her hip.
+This is the Psoas, or hip flexor muscle.

-And again you would do this probably for a minute or a minute and a half or two minutes depending on how long it takes you to have that muscle let go and relax a little bit, usually that would mean that it’s less tender when you’re rolling on it.
+You would do this for 1-2 minutes, depending on how long it takes for that hip flexor muscle let go and relax.
+Usually that would mean it’s less tender when you’re rolling on it.

 If you have any other questions just give us a call at Body Works Sports Physiotherapy.